ACGresearch/aws-cognito-api/README.md

 - Python 3.12 or higher
 - An AWS account with access to AWS Cognito

+## Configuration

+To accommodate different environments, such as when running locally vs deploying to AWS Lambda with API Gateway, the following environment variable can be set:

+- `API_GATEWAY_BASE_PATH`: Specifies the base path for the API when using API Gateway.
+This is important for routing to work correctly when the API is not deployed at the root path.
+If not set, the default value is `/`.
+- `SENTRY_DSN`: Specifies the DSN for Sentry error tracking.
+If not set, Sentry will not be used.

 ## Testing

 1. Clone the repository: